helium/HIP/0085-Hex-Coverage-Limit.md

 - Voting Requirements: veMOBILE

 ## Summary:
-This Helium Improvement Proposal (HIP) suggests adding a hex multiplier score to the MOBILE Proof-of-Coverage (PoC) Modeled Coverage Points based on whether other coverage from Helium 5G deployments exist within that res12 hex.
-This HIP only applies to outdoor radios, and no changes to the reward structure of indoor mobile radios is being made with this HIP.
+This Helium Improvement Proposal (HIP) suggests adding a hex multiplier score to the MOBILE Proof-of-Coverage (PoC) Modeled Coverage Points based on whether other coverage from Helium 5G deployments exists within that res12 hex.
+This HIP only applies to outdoor radios, and no changes to the reward structure of indoor mobile radios are being made with this HIP.

 ## Motivation:
-HIP 74 was passed to incorporate obstruction data and radio signal power into the PoC reward model; however, it weighed all coverage within each res12 hex equally, even if multiple radios were already providing coverage within that res12 hex.
-This means deployers could point 5 outdoor radios in the same direction, and still be awarded full Modeled Coverage points for each res12 hex.
+The Helium Community passed HIP 74 to incorporate obstruction data and radio signal power into the PoC reward model; however, it weighed all coverage within each res12 hex equally, even if multiple radios already provided coverage within that res12 hex.
+This means deployers could point five (5) outdoor radios in the same direction and still be awarded total Modeled Coverage points for each res12 hex.
 This results in the dilution of MOBILE and reduced MOBILE rewards to deployments that are strategically placed to minimize overlap in coverage.

-This proposal aims to improve the value of Mobile network coverage by incentivizing users to deploy radios that minimize overlapping coverage, and encourage deployments in new areas.
+This proposal aims to improve the value of Mobile network coverage by incentivizing users to deploy radios that minimize overlapping coverage and encourage deployments in new areas.

 ## Stakeholders:
-All Mobile Radio deployers/ Mobile Hotspot Owners.
+All Mobile Radio Deployers / Mobile Hotspot Owners.

 ## Detailed Explanation:
 Currently, any redundant and overlapping network coverage is still rewarded the same as non-overlapping coverage.
 This discourages the buildout of coverage to new areas.
 To prevent overcrowding and overlapping of coverage in hexes, this HIP proposes to limit the amount of modeled coverage points radios receive for redundant coverage in res12 hexes.